-For the Servicer, see "THE SERVICING AGREEMENTS AND THE BACK-UP SERVICING AGREEMENT" - "Duties of the Servicers".
+For the Servicer, see "Description of the Transaction Documents" - "The Servicing Agreement".

-For the Representative of the Noteholders (that performs the activities of the trustee) see the "Rules of the Organisation of the Noteholders", Article 27 (Duties and powers).
-See also "THE OTHER TRANSACTION DOCUMENTS" subsections "The Intercreditor Agreement" and "The Mandate Agreement".
+For the Representative of the Noteholders (that performs the activities of the trustee) see the "Rules of the Organisation of the Noteholders", Article 30 (Duties and powers of the Representative of the Noteholders).
+See also see "Description of the Transaction Documents" subsections "The Intercreditor Agreement" and "The Mandate Agreement".